manwar/perlweeklychallenge-club/challenge-278/atschneid/README.md

 ### Racket

-After my struggle with typed Racket on the first challeng I was not looking forward to this one, but I got the type signature correct almost from the very start.
+After my struggle with typed Racket on the first challenge I was not looking forward to this one, but I got the type signature correct almost from the very start.
 So I went from deeming typed Racket a failed experiment for me, to something I may keep trying with.

 ```racket
 (: sort-string-to-char (-> String Char String))